Tom Clancy's Rainbow Six: Lockdown: Multiplayer

 The Xbox version of Lockdown features an exclusive gameplay mode for Microsoft's Xbox Live service called "Persistent Elite Creation" (PEC).
 This mode allows the player to have a persistent character while playing in online multiplayer games, who can gain levels.
 There are four "careers" to choose from: Commando, Medic, Engineer, and Spec-Op.
-Each class features different abilities and strengths: Commandos are able to use heavy weaponry and armor, Medics can use items to heal teammates during battle, Engineers can set up gun turrets, and Spec-Ops are stealthy and use surveillance equipment.
+Each class features different abilities and strengths: Commandos are able to use heavy weaponry and armor, Medics can use items to heal teammates during battle, Engineers can set up gun turrets, and Spec-Ops are stealthy and can use surveillance equipment.
 As incentive to continue leveling up, bonuses can be unlocked by achieving certain goals, such as new weapons and items.
 Light role-playing video game-like elements exist, such as stat points that can be distributed across various skills.

 The PlayStation 2 version, while lacking the Xbox version's PEC mode, has its own online mode.
 Called "Rivalry", this mode pits teams of terrorists against teams of counterterrorist operatives.

-The Nintendo GameCube version of the game does not take advantage of the system's optional broadband or modem adapters, meaning there is no online mode.
-However, the GCN version includes an exclusive two-player co-op mode.
+The GameCube version of the game does not take advantage of the system's optional broadband or modem adapters, meaning there is no online mode.
+However, the GameCube version does include an exclusive two-player co-op mode.